 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

-Preview sale guests were lucky enough to deal with small crowds during the sale, generally no more than 100.
-The general public, however, isn't as fortunate: Well over 1,000 people are expected to line up in the dark of night to get into the sale and snap up the finest cuts of fresh used literature.
-Technically the sale is going on Saturday and Sunday, but if you want the best, drop everything and get out to the fairgrounds as soon as possible (once the parking lot opens at midnight).
+Over 1,000 people are expected to line up in the dark of night to get into the sale and snap up the finest cuts of fresh used literature.
+If you want the good shit, drop everything and get out to the fairgrounds as soon as possible once the parking lot opens at midnight.